mcginnisa/UAV-Land-Recharge/readme.md

 # Recipe

-Flash ir_track2.py onto the OpenMV.
+Install OpenMV IDE and flash ir_track2.py onto the OpenMV.
+(Tools->Save open script to OpenMV cam.)
+[Discussion.](http://forums.openmv.io/viewtopic.php?t=841)

 burn the raspi image onto the SD card with a command similar to (if your SD card is mounted at sdc)